-Post-traumatic stress disorder goes by many names, but the fear, pain, and restlessness are typically present no matter what you call it.
-Approximately 3.5% of American adults are affected by PTSD in their lifetime, with one in eleven receiving a PTSD diagnosis in their lifetime.
+Post-traumatic stress disorder (PTSD) goes by many names, but fear, pain and restlessness are typically present no matter what you call it.
+Approximately 3.5% of American adults are affected by PTSD every year and one in eleven will receive a PTSD diagnosis in their lifetime.

-According to the American Psychiatric Association, post-traumatic stress disorder (PTSD) is a psychiatric disorder that may occur in those who have gone through or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or who have been threatened with violence.
-The events that trigger PTSD can fall in a wide range, and are not limited to the list above; in fact, some may experience PTSD when a loved one experiences something traumatic.
+According to the American Psychiatric Association, (PTSD) is a psychiatric disorder that may occur in those who have gone through or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or who have been threatened with violence.
+The events that trigger PTSD can fall in a wide range and are not limited to the list above; in fact, some may experience PTSD when a loved one experiences something traumatic.

 PTSD can manifest itself in many forms, but these are some common symptoms of the disorder: